 Cosmetic Science Short Courses — Live classroom

 Society of Cosmetic Chemists — Continuing education courses are taught around the United States but mostly focused on the New Jersey / New York area.
-Topics include all types of things relevant to the cosmetic industry including formulation, emulsions, surfactants, etc. The Beginning Cosmetic Chemistry course is taught by Perry Romanowski.
+Topics include all types of things relevant to the cosmetic industry including formulation, emulsions, surfactants, color cosmetics, etc. The Beginning Cosmetic Chemistry course is taught by Perry Romanowski.

 Montclair State University (US) - Consumer Product Science Short Course.
 A Consumer Product Science short course designed for early career professionals in the Fragrance and Consumer Household/ Personal Care Industries.
 Covers product formulation, ingredients selection, product evaluation and regulatory information.

 UCLA Extension course - Cosmetic Sciences: Skin Care Ingredients, Skin Conditions and Regulatory Issues for Cosmetic Professionals.
 This course offers a foundation from which all skincare professionals and beauty entrepreneurs – regardless of scientific background – can understand current and future advances in skincare ingredient technologies, basics of skincare formulation development and essential compliance requirements regarding product labels, marketing and product performance claims.

 Cosmetic Science Online Courses

 Practical Cosmetic Formulating - Our very own cosmetic science programs designed to introduce students to all aspects of the cosmetic industry with a focus on formulation.
 This 5-month program includes 9 modules which are done online and can be completed anywhere in the world.
 Includes a copy of Beginning Cosmetic Chemistry, a cosmetic science discussion forum, and direct access to the instructors.